Designations Congruent with Things: Chapter 22

 “Ouch.
 Okay, well, full disclosure, I don’t think you can take not yelling at me, so,” Newton pauses to sip his water.
 “Impasse’d.”

-Hermann says nothing, staring fixedly at his now mostly empty plate.
+Hermann stares at his now mostly empty plate.

-He can feel the lateral press of Newton’s full attention.
+He feels the press of Newton’s full attention.

 “Never do that again,” Hermann whispers.

 “Other than the hand, are you injured?”
-Hermann asks him.
+Hermann asks.

 “No,” Newton replies.